Build Up Higher

 “Why did I think this would be fun,” you ask yourself.

 But slowly and steadily, 1000 ft become 50 ft, becomes 1 step and you’ve summited the peak.
 The rush of relief and joy you feel are enough to knock you off your wobbly limbs.
 As you stand (or collapse) in breathless wonder, basking in your achievement, you feel both strong and so very small in the vastness of it all.
-And there, to commemorate your success is a monument of stones placed by climbers who have made their own journey to the top.
+And there, to commemorate your success is a monument of stones, a cairn, placed by climbers who have made their own journey to the top.

 We are daily building just such altars in our lives.
 Sometimes, we build these altars without even knowing it.
 It’s only when we look back we see stone after stone, moment after moment where seemingly insignificant connections to the Father, were mountains we summited by His grace.
 When I’m faced with new challenges I return to those monuments I’ve built over the years, those places where the Father rushed in like a flood to save me, when obedience to him paid off, when he comforted me through pain, whether I caused it or not.
 My life is a series of monuments built in remembrance of the goodness of God.